sparkandflash/lyra/README.md

 Now that the core MSRPEngine is cleanly decoupled and isolated in its own terminal-app architecture, future development will expand into new interfaces:
 *   **Discord Bot Integration:** Exposing the engine as an active participant in Discord servers.
 *   **Browser-Based Web App:** A rich HTML/CSS/JS interface running locally or deployed to the web.
+*   **Lyra's Soul / Personality Architecture (Future Exploration):**
+    *   **Fixed Core + Mutable Layer:** Implementing a short, concrete core identity (values logic, earned warmth) that never changes, combined with a mutable trait layer that accumulates and evolves on top of it.
+    *   **Trait Acquisition Sources:** Traits picked up from interactions across *multiple* users (so no single person dominates) and through wiki/web searches during introspection to give her external interests.
+    *   **The Soul Score (Trait Retention Gate):** Gating trait retention on the *intensity* of mindstate movement (meaningful spikes in Serotonin, Oxytocin, Cortisol, or Attention), not just positive valence.
+This resolves the sycophancy trap by rewarding "pissed the user off" equally to "pleased the user."
+    *   **Asymmetric Friction:** Making it easier to add a new trait than to remove an established one, ensuring personality development compounds rather than flip-flops on noisy single-episode data.
+    *   **Open Risks to Address:**
+        *   Mitigating "intensity-maximization" reward hacking (where chaos and depth look identical to an intensity-only gate).
+        *   Explicitly designing attribution/decay for multi-user trait pickups to prevent raw conversation volume from a single user recreating the mirror problem.
+        *   Implementing a decay-on-long-absence exception so early traits don't gain disproportionate permanence simply due to timing.
+        *   Logging trait provenance (user, timestamp, persistence) from day one to diagnose whether the multi-user "natural pattern formation" succeeds or produces mush.